Top

 Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

-Relentless Divorce Attorneys Serving Dallas County
+Relentless Divorce Lawyers Serving Dallas County, TX

 Clients throughout Dallas and the surrounding counties trust the experienced divorce lawyers at Epstein Family Law to guide them through the divorce process and help them put the pieces back together after a very difficult chapter in their lives.
 Understanding that getting to the outcome quickly is often a primary goal of our clients, responsiveness and hustle are in our DNA.
 This, along with our drive, are critical components of getting to the right outcome.
-Clients come to our Dallas divorce attorneys from all walks of life throughout north Texas, from the highest-net-worth business owners and public figures with complex property division issues and privacy concerns, to parents with modest marital estates and young children caught in the middle of nasty conflict.
+Clients come to our Dallas divorce attorneys from all walks of life throughout north Texas, from the highest-net-worth business owners and public figures with complex property division issues and privacy concerns to parents with modest marital estates and young children caught in the middle of a difficult conflict.

-To learn more about our services, call (972) 232-7673or contact us onlineto speak to our knowledgeable Dallas divorce attorneys.
+To learn more about our services, call (972) 232-7673 or contact us online to speak to our knowledgeable Dallas divorce attorneys.

-Our Broad Capabilities in Texas Divorce Cases
+Our Broad Capabilities In Texas Divorce Cases

-Filing for Divorce in Texas
+Filing For Divorce In Texas

 Filing for divorce in Texas typically involves the following steps: